heathsc/ont_align_stats/README.md

 --n-tasks (or -n) and --hts-threads (or -t).
 The --hts-threads option determines the number of additional threads for each hts file reading task; libhts is used to read SAM/BAM/CRAM files, and can use multiple threads to increase the performance of the file reading/decoding.
+Note that the hts_threads are shared across all file reading tasks.
 The behaviour of the --n-tasks option depends on whether the input file is indexed or not.
-The --hts-threads and --n-tasks options are set to 0 and 1 respectively by default, so to obtain any benefit from multi-threading these options should be used.
+The --n-tasks and --hts-threads  options are set to 1 and n_tasks respectively by default, so to obtain any benefit from multi-threading these options should be used.

 If the file is indexed and the requested number of tasks is >1